yogmel/advanced-javascript/README.md

 );
 ```

 Promises also can be chained.
-The returned value will be sent as a parameter to the second promise in the chain.
+The returned value will be sent as a **parameter** to the second promise in the chain.

-When an error occurs, it will pass it over the chain until it finds an error handler, so there is no need to add error handlers in all steps of it. `throw` also works, but more usually it is used the `.catch()` method.
+When an error occurs, it will pass it over the chain until it finds an *error handler*, so there is no need to add error handlers in all steps of it. `throw` also works, but more usually it is used the `.catch()` method.

 An optional method `.finally()` can be called at the end of the chain, and the operation inside will execute either it is resolved or rejected.